-Three mont March 3
+Six months end June 30, 201

 Loan write-down \$ 2,569

 Fixed asset disposal 1,172

 Other 3,579

 Total \$ 7,320

-During the first quarter of 2011, we recorded a pre-tax impairment charge of approximately \$7.3 million related to the discontinuation of our financial services business that was announced on October 25, 2010.
-The charge in 2011 primarily related to additional loan write-downs, fixed asset disposals (store reconstruction), and other miscellaneous items.
+During the six months ended June 30, 2011, we recorded a pre-tax impairment charge of approximately \$7.3 million related to the discontinuation of our financial services business that was announced on October 25, 2010, all of which was recorded in the first quarter of 2011.
+The charge in the first quarter of 2011 primarily related to additional loan write-downs, fixed asset disposals (store reconstruction), and other miscellaneous items.
 During the fourth quarter of 2010, we recorded a pre-tax impairment charge of \$18.9 million, which primarily related to fixed asset disposals, goodwill impairment, loan write-downs, and other miscellaneous items.
 The impairment charge was based on the amount that the carrying value exceeded the estimated fair value of the assets.
 The fair value was based on our historical experience with store acquisitions and divestitures, which are Level 3 inputs.

-7. Repurchases of Outstanding Securities.
+- 7. Restructuring Charge.
+During the second quarter of 2011, we recorded a pre-tax restructuring charge of approximately \$4.9 million in connection with the December 2010 acquisition of The Rental Store, Inc. This charge related to post-acquisition lease terminations.
+We expect the costs will be fully paid by the third quarter of 2017. - 8.
+Repurchases of Outstanding Securities.
 Our Board of Directors has authorized a common stock repurchase program, permitting us to purchase, from time to time, in the open market and privately negotiated transactions, up to an aggregate of \$800.0 million of Rent-A-Center common stock.
-We have repurchased a total of 24,339,110 shares and 23,470,345 shares of Rent-A-Center common stock for an aggregate purchase price of \$579.7 million and \$551.2 million as of March 31, 2011 and December 31, 2010, respectively, under this common stock repurchase program.
-Through the three months ended March 31, 2011, we repurchased a total of 868,765 shares for approximately \$28.5 million in cash.
+We have repurchased a total of 26,409,047 shares and 23,470,345 shares of Rent-A-Center common stock for an aggregate purchase price of \$643.9 million and \$551.2 million as of June 30, 2011 and December 31, 2010, respectively, under this common stock repurchase program.
+We repurchased 2,069,937 shares for \$64.2 million in the second quarter of 2011.
+Through the six months ended June 30, 2011, we repurchased a total of 2,938,702 shares for approximately \$92.8 million in cash. - 9.
+Earnings Per Share.